djismgaming/mpp-solar-commands/README.md

  This is hosted on a Dell Inspiron 1545 connected to the inverter via USB.
 Working flawlessly so far!

  ## To do:
-- make command available to another inverters compatible with jblance / mpp-solar -- make it easy to be ported to someonelses inverter setup
+- make command available to another inverters compatible with jblance/mpp-solar -- make it easy to be ported to someonelses inverter setup
 		--- maybe making the connection parameters of command be in another file?